In Fusion, you can choose between two modeling modes, based on your design needs at any given time during the design process.

 Each parametric feature adds parameters for its settings to the design.
 You can reference these parameters associatively in other parametric features.

-You can quickly explore form and function in this mode, before committing to specific parametric relationships or assembly structure.
-However, you cannot later convert geometry that you create in Direct Modeling mode to separate parametric features and relationships.
+Direct Modeling Mode lets you explore form and function quickly without committing to specific parametric relationships or assembly structure.
+However, you cannot convert geometry that you create in Direct Modeling Mode to individual parametric features and relationships later on.

 Recognizable features are tracked in the Browser, where you can do the following: